ssw5075839/COMP/README.md

 To run the code, first define a MATLAB structure opts.
 (This step is optional.
 If you don't define opts, the code will use all the default settings.)

-To define a struct, use command **opts = struct('field1',value1,...,'fieldN',valueN)**.
+To define a struct, use command ```opts = struct('field1',value1,...,'fieldN',valueN)```.
 Each option comes with a ('field', value) pair.
 The available filed name and suggested value will be discussed in the next section.
 If you don't define some name field, the default setting of that option will be used.

-Then run the function with command **SD_COMP_DEMO(opts)** (or simply **SD_COMP_DEMO(struct())**l if you prefer to use default settings).
+Then run the function with command ```SD_COMP_DEMO(opts)``` (or simply ```SD_COMP_DEMO(struct())``` if you prefer to use default settings).
 The demo will output the reconstruction algorithm running status in the console and the oupt three graphs to compare the original signal agains reconstructed signal in detail, both in time domain and frequency domain.

 ##Explanation of Parameters in Program
 The available option fields and its suggested values are: